YijianZhou/Match-and-Locate/README.md

           ./doall

 ./exML

   Having prepared the input files, run M&L in this folder.
-This will output the matching result in days (yyyymmdd).
-Run 'select.sh' to further select the result and merge them into a single catalog (csv file)
+  This will output the matching result in days (yyyymmdd) Run 'select.sh' to further select the result and merge them into a single catalog (csv file)